Autopilot features in rules

 If the customer is asking for a feature, let them know we'll pass it along.

-This belongs in a Branch by Autopilot answer step, not in the reply prompt.
+This belongs in a Branch with Autopilot step, not in the reply prompt.
 Each of those scenarios should be its own branch with its own tailored reply action.

 Prompt template